"Nick Elson [Sybase iAnywhere]" <@@@@com@>

 events.

-When I do a dbtran -d on a logfile, I notice that the normal progression iskinda funny in the logfile pertaining to the sequence of
+When I do a dbtran -d on a logfile, I notice that the normal progression is

 CONNECT